jensimjenseits/bachelor-thesis/README.md

 - the scripts for the log(g) and T_eff comparisons
 - the scripts to plot spectra from the FITS files
 - the script for transforming coordinates from degree to hours

+The datasets referenced in the scripts are not provided here.